 Bleeding Disorders Awareness Month runs each year in October.
-It is an opportunity for individuals and families as well as Haemophilia Foundations and other organisations to take part in a campaign and activities to raise awareness about haemophilia, von Willebrand disease and related inherited bleeding disorders around Australia.
+It is an opportunity for individuals and families as well as Haemophilia Foundations and other organisations to take part in a campaign and activities to raise awareness about haemophilia, von Willebrand disease and other bleeding disorders around Australia.

 What’s on for the month

-The last week of October will be Red Week.
+The last week of October is Red Week.
 During the week organize an activity with your family or friends around something red – wear red to school, bake red cupcakes, red hair day – the ideas are endless!!

 Events around Australia